DanielOaks/GodotResponseSystem/README.md

 Columns:
 - `name`: the name of this response group.
 - `flags`: flags that apply to this response or response group, separated by spaces:
-	- group and/or response flags:
-		- `norepeat`: once we've sent this response, disable it so it can't trigger again.
 	- group flags:
 		- `permitrepeats`: by default, all responses in the group are visited before repeating any.
 		- `sequential`: by default, responses are chosen randomly. with this, start at first and end at last in the list.